-Active participation in the learning process, where students are active participants, has a positive effect on self-confidence, increases intrinsic motivation and arouses enthusiasm
+Active participation in the learning process, where students are active participants, has a positive effect on self-confidence, increases intrinsic motivation and arouses enthusiasm.

-It increases responsibility for learning, decision-making and problem solving
+It increases responsibility for learning, decision-making and problem solving.

-Has a positive effect by increasing learning autonomy
+Has a positive effect by increasing learning autonomy.

-It draws attention to the need to construct practical learning situations consistent with the environment in which this learning takes place
+It draws attention to the need to construct practical learning situations consistent with the environment in which this learning takes place.

 If we now refer this to the current football programs for children and youth in the academies of professional clubs, it is worth considering increasing those training methods that most closely reflect the game.
 Creating practical and real situations on the pitch will allow players to learn in the most optimal conditions representing a real football match.
 A training method based on small games and situations met with on the pitch, which most often repeat themselves in the game, will allow players to become emotionally engaged and make decisions and solve problems at the same time.
 Young players will be interested because they will be participating in the game.
 They will therefore be more willing to learn and take responsibility for the learning process and developing their potential.
 The isolated method, without an opponent, doesn’t solve any of the conclusions resulting from these studies.
 True, it is necessary, but should be selectively applied for those young players who may need this type of training.
 Of course, every scientific study has its limitations.
 Nevertheless, the conclusions show that we can try to take such a path, but it should be clearly noted that this is not the only way.
 Studies can be a good and reliable indication of what can be done differently to increase learning potential.

-Coaches and their training methods are often a reflection of the environment in which they work.
+Coaches, and their training methods, are often a reflection of the environment in which they work.
 Bearing in mind the strict, regimented structure and within it the game model in force, coaches must closely follow all guidelines.
 They don’t therefore necessarily meet the learning needs of young players so much as the needs of the game model and current training methods.

 In the scientific article: Successful Talent Development in Soccer: The Characteristics of the Environment (Sport, Exercise, and Performance Psychology, published in the American Psychological Association 2013, Vol. 2, No. 3, 190–206), the authors cite the characteristics and advantages of the ATDE environment (the Athletic Talent Development Environment), in which athletes playing football professionally can be more successfully trained:

-Emphasis on age-appropriate individual potential development rather than focusing on the success of a given age group
+Emphasis on age-appropriate individual potential development rather than focusing on the success of a given age group.

-Promotion of optimal development of the individual player, along with promotion and implementation of a flexible program tailored to the individual learning needs of talented young players
+Promotion of optimal development of the individual player, along with promotion and implementation of a flexible program tailored to the individual learning needs of talented young players.

-Training based on diversification (a variety of methods)
+Training based on diversification (a variety of methods).

-Training groups with relationships that support players
+Training groups with relationships that support players.

-Clear communication and connections with the professional club’s first team (sharing knowledge, offering support for professional and individual development)
+Clear communication and connections with the professional club’s first team (sharing knowledge, offering support for professional and individual development).

-The research was carried out in the Danish club AGF Arhaus, which in the years 2007-2009 trained some 15-25 players playing at the highest professional level, 7 of which came from the club’s academy!
-So what makes this club different from others when it comes to developing the potential of young players:
+The research was carried out in the Danish club AGF Arhaus, which in the years 2007-2009 trained some fifteen to twenty-five players playing at the highest professional level, seven of which came from the club’s academy.

+So, what makes this club different from others when it comes to developing the potential of young players:

-Developing players in terms of their football skills, but also high educational standards and attention paid to the comprehensive development of players as individuals
+Developing players in terms of their football skills, but also high educational standards and attention paid to the comprehensive development of players as individuals,

-Recruitment to the academy no earlier than at the age of 13, and full specialization only at the age of 15
+Recruitment to the academy no earlier than at the age of thirteen, and full specialization only at the age of fifteen.